computerauditor/Nethutner-fixes/n8n.md

 SQLite package has not been found installed.
 Try to install it: npm install sqlite3 --save
 ```

-chmod for permissions -- fixes permisions
+this basically means few permission error so chmod for permissions -- fixes permisions and sqlite is not found by n8n so install it in the same directory of n8n packages
 ```
 chmod 600 ~/.n8n/config || true   # create file first if it doesn't exist: touch ~/.n8n/config && chmod 600 ~/.n8n/config
 export N8N_ENFORCE_SETTINGS_FILE_PERMISSIONS=true